PetroFrolov/vast-video-js/README.md

 #Supported version of VideoJS
 It works well with v3.
-v4 doesn't supported yet becase VideoJS has some critical bugs.
+v4 hasn't supported yet becase VideoJS has some critical bugs.